-January is a time of fresh starts, and what better time is there to talk about Intention?
-Setting an Intention is at the heart of LEADING a cohesive, connected, and orchestrated Experience for all.
+January is a time of fresh starts and the perfect time to explore the principle of Intention.
+Setting an Intention is at the heart of LEADING a cohesive, connected and orchestrated Experience for all.

 When you search for “Intention” in the dictionary, you may be surprised by what you find.

-At The Experience Lab, we define Intention as the heart of what we call character – the values, norms, and priorities that drive actions and choices.
-To set Intention is to create a clear direction that serves as a filter for how you and your organization will move forward amidst a sea of choices.
+At The Experience Lab, we define Intention as the center of what we call character–the values, norms, and priorities that drive actions and choices.
+To set Intention is to create a clear direction that serves as a decision filter for how you and your organization will move forward amidst a sea of choices.

-While the most-used Merriam-Webster definition is “a thing intended; an aim or a plan,” an alternate meaning is “the healing process of a wound.”
-So Intention has been part of medicine all along!
+While the most used Merriam-Webster definition is “a thing intended; an aim or a plan,” an alternate meaning is “the healing process of a wound.”
+Intention has been part of medicine all along!
 It refers to the scientific way that our bodies heal; the initial union of the edges of the wound.
-When we combine the two meanings of Intention, we get to the very fitting and powerful definition we’d like you to use when enjoying this week’s SPARKS:
+When we combine the two meanings of Intention, we get to the very fitting and powerful definition we’d like you to use when enjoying this week’s SPARK:

 The values and priorities that allow a person, a team, a process, or a system to heal.

 Let’s visualize the healing of the wound – the coming together of its edges.
-In our organizations, the edges of our wounds are often our people and our processes.
+In our organizations, our edges are often our people and our processes.
 When we allow ourselves to set an Intention that guides our work each day, we are giving our people and our processes permission to come together.
-When our people understand the “why” behind decisions or changes being made, they can accept, adapt, and heal.
+When our people understand the why behind decisions or changes being made, they can accept, adapt, and heal.

-So, let’s get very clear on what our Intentions are.
+So, let’s define our Intentions.
 Set our north stars.
 Take aim.
 Then make it happen.
 Intention is how we can bring our organizations together.